framps/raspiBackupDoc/en/src/backup-options.md

 <a name="parm_u"></a>
 ### -u: Exclude additional directories from the backup process

-Extension of the exclude list during backup to ignore certain directories during backup to ignore certain directories during backup.
+Extension of the exclude list during backup to ignore certain directories during backup.

 **Attention**:
 The parameters must obey the respective syntax of the backup tool otherwise the backup will be aborted.
-For rsync or tar the list could the list could look like this:
+For rsync or tar the list could look like this:

 ```
 "--exclude=/backup/* --exclude=/rsnapshot/* --exclude=/www-data*/* --exclude=/home/pi/.local/share/Trash"